Contact Us for a Free Consultation (213) 542-0979

 Who Can Possess A Gun Legally Under California Law?

-Law enforcement can legally possess and carry a gun; on or off duty under California Law.
-Other individuals allowed to have a gun legally are anyone who obtains a gun permit.
-The only problem in California is that it is very difficult to actually get a concealed weapon permit.
-There are exceptions however.
-For example, security guards under certain circumstances, are able to have a gun as well.
-It really depends on whether you have a job that requires you to utilize a gun.
-I do get a lot of clients who are security guards, who take their gun off the work property and end up getting arrested.
-You have to be really careful, especially in Los Angeles that you comply with all gun laws.
+For example, under certain circumstances, security guards can also have a gun.
+It depends on whether you have a job that requires you to utilize a weapon.
+I do get a lot of clients who are security guards who take their guns off the work properly and end up getting arrested.
+You have to be careful, especially in Los Angeles, that you comply with all gun laws.
 Right now, with all of the shootings and gun violence across the country, they're taking gun laws seriously.

 What Ends Up Happening If You Get A Gun Charge, And It's Serious Enough?